 Kyle and I summitted Tocllaraju via the Northwest Ridge on July 9th, 2019.
-Our strategy for this peak was to forgo the traditional high camp at 5200m, opting to climb in a single, long push from base camp at 4300m.
-Before the climb, I was eagerly looking forward to apply the single-push tactics that I’ve gained at home, in the Cascades, in this wild landscape.
-As I staggered into basecamp, I realized that such a long day at such high altitudes is especially punishing, but especially rewarding as well.
+Our strategy for this peak was to forgo the traditional high camp at 5200m, instead opting to climb in a single, long push from base camp at 4300m.
+Before the climb, I was looking forward to applying the single-push tactics that I’ve practiced at home, in the Cascades.
+As I staggered into basecamp after our summit, I realized that a long day at high altitudes is especially punishing but especially rewarding as well.
 I’d attempted this peak in 2018 but turned around at Moraine Camp due to a storm.

 Leaving the refugio at 1am, we took our time on the approach through the dark, cold night.
-Just below Moraine Camp, the trail becomes almost completely undefined and we were doing a lot of dangerous, loose, slabby scrambling in the inky darkness.
-High altitude can be a cruel mistress – I had suffered the symptoms of altitude illness on Urus Este, Kyle had explored the outer reaches of his consciousness on Ishinca, and now it was Zach’s turn to hurt.
+Just below Moraine Camp, the trail became almost completely undefined and we were doing a lot of dangerous, loose, slabby scrambling in the inky darkness.
+High altitude can be a cruel mistress – I had suffered the symptoms of altitude illness on Urus Este, Kyle had explored the outer reaches of his consciousness on Ishinca, and now it was Zach’s turn to suffer.
 At Moraine Camp, Zach wisely made the call to end his summit attempt due to altitude problems and strongly encouraged Kyle and I to go on.
 It takes a lot of maturity to make a call like that – respect.
-Feeling conflicted over leaving our friend, Kyle and I stepped onto the glacier, intent on climbing Tocllaraju as a team of two.
+Feeling conflicted over leaving our friend, Kyle and I stepped onto the glacier with Zach’s blessing, intent on climbing Tocllaraju as a team of two.
 Zach wished us good luck and descended to base camp.

 Now a team of two, Kyle took the lead and set a quick but responsible pace across the glacier.
 We’d had a solid warmup on the approach and now we were moving at our best, feeling strong.
 After a long, moderate section, the glacier became more featured.
 A massive crevasse cut across the glacier, forcing us to end-run it on the right by traversing under Tocllaraju’s West Face.